 Independent Study courses are available to students who are interested in receiving credit for their work in the Pilot Plant.

-ABE 497 is available for undergraduate students and ABE 597 is available for graduate students.
-One (1) or two (2) credit hours can be taken for either course, but each student interested in credit must schedule a meeting to discuss expectations with Beth Conerty.
+ABE 497 is available for undergraduate students and ABE 597 is available for graduate students (similar independent study courses available in other disciplines).
+One or two credit hours can be taken for either course, but each student interested in credit must schedule a meeting to discuss expectations with Dr. Beth Conerty.

 In general, students receiving course credit will be given ownership of a specific project for the duration of the semester.
 Students will also step in to assist with industry projects brought into either pilot plant facility in order to gain experience interacting with clients, running industry trials, and operating pilot-scale equipment.

-For more information about receiving credit, feel free to email Beth Conerty at firstname.lastname@example.org.
+For more information about receiving credit, please email Dr. Beth Conerty at firstname.lastname@example.org.

 This is a structured program for FSHN students in the Spring semester of their Sophomore year, and is dependent upon funding availability from their respective endowments.